Employer of Record vs Staffing Agency: Key Differences 2025

 Discover how Wisemonk creates impactful and reliable content.

-What is an Employer of Record (EOR)?[toc=What is an EOR]
+What is an Employer of Record (EOR)?[toc=What is EOR]

-An Employer of Record (EOR) is a specialized service provider that legally employs workers on behalf of another company, managing all formal employment responsibilities while the client company directs the employees’ daily work.
-In our experience supporting international business expansion, EORs have proven invaluable for companies looking to hire quickly and compliantly in new regions, without the complexities of setting up a local entity.
+An Employer of Record (EOR) is a service provider that legally hires employees on behalf of another company, handling all the formal employment responsibilities while the client manages the employees’ day-to-day work.
+For businesses expanding internationally, an EOR simplifies hiring in new regions by handling the complexities of local laws, payroll, and compliance without requiring you to establish a local entity.

 Here’s what an EOR typically offers:

-• Legal employment process of domestic and international workers
+• Legal employment of domestic and international workers

 • Global payroll processing and tax filing